Mckinsey Global Institute has just released it’s a new report on Urban India titled

 India’s urban awakening: Building inclusive cities, sustaining economic growth

 The full report may be download in PDF format at the links below

 India has a young and rapidly growing population—a potential demographic dividend.
-But India needs thriving cities if that dividend is to pay out.
-New MGI research estimates that cities could generate 70 percent of net new jobs created to 2030, produce around 70 percent of Indian GDP, and drive a near fourfold increase in per capita incomes across the nation.
+But India needs thriving cities if that dividend is to payout.
+New MGI research estimates that cities could generate 70 percent of net new jobs created to 2030, produce around 70 percent of Indian GDP, and drive a nearly fourfold increase in per capita incomes across the nation.

 Handled well, India can reap significant benefits from urbanization.
 Surging growth and employment in cities will be a powerful magnet.
 MGI projections show India’s urban population soaring from 340 million in 2008 to 590 million in 2030.